mir-group/nequip-nac/README.md

 ```
 nequip-train -cn tutorial
 ```
-A folder named `test-nac1` will be created and a `wandb` project named `NequIP.0.7.1-NAC` will be created.
+A folder named `test-nac1` will be created and a `wandb` project named `NequIP-NAC` will be created.

 ## Data Format
 We recommend using `extxyz` format to store the data which includes atomic positions, species, energies from two states, forces from two states, and NACs.